 - No ATM card

 Online savings account rates are far above rates offered by brick-and-mortar banks.
 Online banks have lower overhead costs, allowing them to offer more competitive rates.
-Here’s how the AmEx Personal Savings account matches up to the competition:
+Here’s how Amex’s 1.45% APY compares to other savings accounts:

 |Savings Account Rates From Top Online Banks|